BioDAS/biodas.github.io/wiki/Spec_Review.md

 the logical OR.
-For compatibility with versions 0.997 and earlier of this protocol, servers are allowed to treat the type ID as a regular expression, but this feature is **deprecated** and should not be relied on.
+For compatibility with versions 0.997 and earlier of this protocol, servers are allowed to treat the type ID as a regular expression, but this feature is **deprecated** and should not be relied on. (we also encourage the use of ECO numbers to represent the method of annotation e.g.ECO:0000032 "inferred from curated blast match to nucleic acid).

 **categorize** (optional)
-Either "yes" or "no" (default).
+&lt;font color="what to do with this?</font> Either "yes" or
+"no" (default).
 If "yes", then each annotation must include its functional category.

 **feature\_id**<font style="background-color: #DEB887"> (zero or more; new in 1.5)</font>
 Instead of, or in addition to, **segment** arguments, you may provide